Almost every single time that a customer comes to me with problems training their cat, the #1 reason they give me is:

 Food is inherently motivating, but not all food is created equal.
 I don’t always have chocolate at home because I crave it all the time.
 If I have chocolate, I keep going to the fridge for more.
 Chocolate is to me a very strong motivator to go to the fridge.
 Cauliflower, for instance, doesn’t produce the same effect.

 If you want to get your cat motivated, you need to find what food your cat goes crazy for.
 I can tell you it’s not chocolate.
-Chocolate is toxic for cats.
+Chocolate is toxic to cats.

-I started clicker training using kibble, that to Mia is a strong motivator because she always eats raw food, so kibble to her are like cookies.
+I started clicker training using kibble, which to Mia is a strong motivator because she always eats raw food, so kibble to her is like cookies.

-When I need her to focus because I’m trying to teach something more complex, I use freeze dried chicken instead.
+When I need her to focus because I’m trying to teach something more complex, I use Feastfuls instead.

 A cautious note here, using treats for training can make your cats fat!
-I would recommend you to make them snack bite size so that you don’t overfeed your cat.
+I would recommend you to make them snack bite-sized so that you don’t overfeed your cat.

 Try Different Texture Treats